recursiive/astro-aria/src/content/post/qradar101.md

 **Q15: What protocol is used to perform host discovery?**

-Considering tools like nmap are commonly used for host discovery, in which nmap uses ICMP “pings” to identify is hosts are available.
+Considering tools like nmap are commonly used for host discovery, in which nmap uses ICMP "pings" to identify is hosts are available.

 **Q16: What is the email service used by the company?(one word)**